 - Service: Domain brokers act as intermediaries in domain purchases.

-- Cost: Domain brokers typically charge a commission based on the domain’s sale price, often ranging from 10% to 20% or more.
+- Cost: Domain brokers typically charge a commission based on the domain’s sale price, ranging from 10% to 20% or more.

 Please note that these are rough estimates, and costs can vary widely depending on the specific professional or service provider you choose, the complexity of the domain acquisition, and the depth of analysis required.
 It’s essential to discuss pricing and services directly with the professionals or companies you decide to work with.